FWGS/xashds-docker/README.md

 sudo docker compose up -d
 ```

-After that, server will automatically start on system startup and auto-restarting in case of crash.
+After that, Docker container with XashDS will be created and server will automatically start on system startup and auto-restarting in case of crash.

-If you want to stop a server and completely remove all containers, run:
+If you want to stop a server and completely remove all XashDS containers, run:
 ```bash
 sudo docker compose down
 ```